Recurring Revenue: Models, Metrics and More on Subscription-Based Revenue

-Many companies don’t take the time to comprehend what’s driving their recurring revenue, and miss a great opportunity to learn and grow through understanding their metrics and cash flow.
+Many companies don’t take the time to comprehend what’s driving their recurring revenue, and miss a great opportunity to learn and grow through understanding cash flow and metrics.

 Having a strong foundation in your recurring revenue metrics can help you recognize where growth is or isn’t coming from.
 Every subscription company should be tracking metrics, including revenue, upgrades, downgrades, churn, reactivation, and total monthly recurring revenue (MRR), to understand the truth behind their monthly subscription growth and where to invest their resources.

 Why the recurring revenue model is becoming so popular